insin/newforms/docs/fields.rst

 Providing choices
 =================

-Fields which take ``choices`` expect to be given a list containing any mix of the following types of content:
+Fields and Widgets which take ``choices`` expect to be given a list containing any mix of the following types of content:

 .. _ref-fields-choice-pairs: